This is Where You’ll Find Ontario’s Best Apple Pies

 T&K Ferri Orchards

 The next stop on the trail was just an apple’s throw away from Georgian Hills Winery.
-T&K Ferri Orchards is part of a legacy of apple growers spanning three generations and a few different locations, originating in Huttonville, Ont.
-Karen Ferri, the co-owner of the orchard with husband Tom, tells me that the orchard, formerly in Brampton, Ont. withstood a tornado and development pressures several years ago, before moving to Clarksburg.
-Ever the resilient growers, the Ferri grandchildren now grow an assortment of hand-picked apples in their vast—we’re talking nearly 58,000 trees and 22 acres—orchard, ranging from Honey Crisps (their most popular) and Galas to Macs and Mutsus.
+T&K Ferri Orchards is part of a legacy of apple growers spanning three generations and a few different locations, originating in Huttonville, Ontario.
+Karen Ferri, the co-owner of the orchard with husband Tom, tells me that the orchard, formerly in Brampton, Ontario, withstood a tornado and development pressures several years ago, before moving to Clarksburg.
+Ever the resilient growers, the Ferri grandchildren now grow an assortment of hand-picked apples in their vast orchard—we’re talking nearly 58,000 trees and 22 acres—ranging from Honeycrisp (their most popular) and Galas to Macs and Mutsus.
 Pick-your-own is not available at T&K, but visitors are able to purchase their apples of choice (along with non-alcoholic cider and cereal) and admire the carefully maintained orchard from afar.

 Grey & Gold Cider